French Wars of Religion: "First" war (1562–1563)

-The "Armed Peace" (1563–1567) and the "second" war (1567–1568)
+"Armed Peace" (1563–1567) and the "second" war (1567–1568)

 The Edict of Amboise was generally regarded as unsatisfactory by all concerned, and the Guise faction was particularly opposed to what they saw as dangerous concessions to heretics.
 The crown tried to re-unite the two factions in its efforts to re-capture Le Havre, which had been occupied by the English in 1562 as part of the Treaty of Hampton Court between its Huguenot leaders and Elizabeth I of England.
 That July, the French expelled the English.
-On 17 August 1563, Charles IX was declared of age at the Parlement of Rouen ending the regency of Catherine de Medici.
+On 17 August 1563, Charles IX was declared of age at the Parlement of Rouen ending the regency of Catherine de' Medici.
 His mother continued to play a principal role in politics, and she joined her son on a Grand Tour of the kingdom between 1564 and 1566, designed to reinstate crown authority.
 During this time, Jeanne d'Albret met and held talks with Catherine at Mâcon and Nérac.

 Reports of iconoclasm in Flanders led Charles IX to lend support to the Catholics there; French Huguenots feared a Catholic re-mobilisation against them.
 Philip II of Spain's reinforcement of the strategic corridor from Italy north along the Rhine added to these fears, and political discontent grew.
 After Protestant troops unsuccessfully tried to capture and take control of King Charles IX in the Surprise of Meaux, a number of cities, such as La Rochelle, declared themselves for the Huguenot cause.
-Protesters attacked and massacred Catholic laymen and clergy the following day in Nîmes, in what became known as the Michelade.
+Protestants attacked and massacred Catholic laymen and clergy the following day in Nîmes, in what became known as the Michelade.

-This provoked the Second War and its main military engagement, the Battle of Saint-Denis, where the crown's commander-in-chief and lieutenant general, the 74-year-old Anne de Montmorency, died.
+This provoked the second war and its main military engagement, the Battle of Saint-Denis, where the crown's commander-in-chief and lieutenant general, the 74-year-old Anne de Montmorency, died.
 The war was brief, ending in another truce, the Peace of Longjumeau (March 1568), which was a reiteration of the Peace of Amboise of 1563 and once again granted significant religious freedoms and privileges to Protestants.
 News of the truce reached Toulouse in April, but such was the antagonism between the two sides that 6,000 Catholics continued their siege of Puylaurens, a notorious Protestant stronghold in the Lauragais, for another week.